Summer at Thornton Academy

 An avid traveler, Nikki has been living in Europe for the past five years, and has visited 18 different countries.
 During her time at Thornton Academy as a student, she participated in dance company, volleyball, tennis, and even hosted international students with her family.

-Tony sequiera, geography of the earth, UDL
+Tony sequiera, geography of the earth

 Tony grew up in Maine, but left for the United States Marine Corps after high school.
 After spending several years stationed in Hawaii, and seeing a few other parts of the world, Tony returned home and attended the University of Southern Maine.
 He graduated with a Bachelor’s in History, and is pursuing a Master’s in Educational Psychology with a focus in behaviorism.
 Tony has been working with kids in several capacities since 2008.
 Initially Tony worked primarily serving families with children on the autism spectrum.
 He then worked as a one-to-one in Maine schools and ran a before and after school program in New York.
 In 2019 Tony joined the Thornton Academy faculty.

-katie spagnolo, songwriting & intro to musical theater
+katie spagnolo, intro to musical theater

 Katie Spagnolo graduated from Thornton Academy in 2017.
 During her time here, she was deeply involved in every corner of the performing arts program.
 She was involved in 15 theatrical productions, 2 dance show cases, and more band and choral concerts than she can count.
 She went onto the University of Maine, and in December 2021 obtained a Bachelor of Music Education degree.
 She taught the 2019 sessions of this camp program, and it made such a positive impact on her, she came back for more!